-Dr. Ingrid Leijten, LLM MA is an assistant professor at the Department of Constitutional and Administrative Law of the Leiden University Faculty of Law.
+Dr Ingrid Leijten, LLM MA is an assistant professor at the Department of Constitutional and Administrative Law at Leiden Law School.

 Leiden Law Blog

-Dr. Ingrid Leijten, LLM MA is an assistant professor at the Department of Constitutional and Administrative Law of the Leiden University Faculty of Law.
-She holds a BA and MA degree (2009; with distinction) in Political Science and an L.L.B. and LL.M. degree (2009; with distinction) from Leiden University.
-She also obtained an LL.M. degree from Columbia Law School in New York (2010; with honours (Harlan Fiske Stone Scholar)).
+Dr Ingrid Leijten, LLM MA is an assistant professor at the Department of Constitutional and Administrative Law at Leiden Law School.
+In 2019, she is a guest professor at the Friedrich Alexander University Erlangen-Nuremberg in Germany.
+She holds a BA and MA degree (2009; with distinction) in Political Science and an LLB and LLM degree (2009; with distinction) from Leiden University.
+She also obtained an LLM degree from Columbia Law School in New York (2010; with honours (Harlan Fiske Stone Scholar)).

 Ingrid Leijten’s research deals with the protection of fundamental rights at the international, European, national and local level, with a particular focus on the European Convention on Human Rights (ECHR) and social rights protection.
-Fascinated by the internationalization and constitutionalization of public law, she investigates the role of rights in relation to the work of different governmental powers.
+Fascinated by the internationalisation and constitutionalisation of public law, she investigates the role of rights in relation to the work of different governmental powers.

 Other projects deal with fundamental rights interpretation and reasoning; proportionality, reasonableness, and alternatives; the legislator and executive as fundamental rights protectors; social security and property rights, and the relation between national and supranational rights protection.
 Leijten’s work appeared in, amongst others, the Human Rights Law Review, the German Law Journal, and the Tijdschrift voor Constitutioneel Recht, as well as in various edited volumes, such as Shaping Rights (CUP 2014).
 She also publishes case notes and blog posts, covering case law developments and other current fundamental rights issues.
 Besides in the form of publications, Ingrid Leijten regularly presents her work at (international) conferences, seminars, and workshops, as well as to judges and government bodies.

 Ingrid Leijten teaches various courses in constitutional law and in international and European human rights law (LLB, LLM, and Advanced LLM level).
-These include Principles of the Democratic Rechtsstaat; Constitutional Law in a European Context; European Human Rights Law; Human Rights Conceptions in a Pluralist World, and Privatissimum European and International Human Rights Law.
+These include Beginselen van de democratische rechtsstaat (Principles of the Democratic Rechtsstaat); Constitutionele Vraagstukken in Europese Context (Constitutional Law in a European Context); European Human Rights Law; Human Rights Conceptions in a Pluralist World, and Privatissimum European and International Human Rights Law.
 In addition, she supervises LLB and (Adv.)
 LLM theses on topics related to her research interests.